Colts Notebook: Pittman, Wentz have built quick chemistry

 INDIANAPOLIS – Michael Pittman Jr. makes it sound so simple.
 When chaos surrounds Indianapolis Colts quarterback Carson Wentz and the gameplan goes awry, more often than not he looks for the second-year wide receiver.
 The most recent example came late in the fourth quarter last week against the Jacksonville Jaguars when Wentz extended a third-down play under heavy pressure and fired a 27-yard strike to Pittman along the sideline for a crucial first down.

-It was the kind of improvisational play that requires elite chemistry between the quarterback and receiver, and it’s rare to see if a duo playing together for the first time.
+It was the kind of improvisational play that requires elite chemistry between the quarterback and receiver, and it’s rare to see in a duo playing together for the first time.

 So what’s the key to making oneself available to the quarterback in emergency situations?